julia-cherry/teaser/README.md

 ```
 *The above installation includes downloading the [FLAME](https://flame.is.tue.mpg.de/) model.
 This requires registration.
 If you do not have an account you can register at [https://flame.is.tue.mpg.de/](https://flame.is.tue.mpg.de/)*

-This command will also download the TEASER pretrained model which can also be found on [Google Drive](https://drive.google.com/file/d/1T65uEd9dVLHgVw5KiUYL66NUee-MCzoE/view?usp=sharing).
+This command will also download the TEASER pretrained model which can also be found on Google Drive.

+Note:We have provided two versions on the pretrained model.
+Compared to v1, v2 incorporates our pose-dependent landmark loss.